mF2C/Registration/Support Webservice/README.md

 ﻿# Support Webservice

 In mF2C, the support Webservice aims at providing an API that allows (i) to new devices to acquire both, the IDKey (also called user ID) and the deviceID and (ii) to validate whether a given IDKey is valid or not.
-Therefore, when a device executes the m2C agent for the first time, the local [Identification module](https://github.com/mF2C/Registration-Identification/tree/master/Identification%20Module), should contact the support Webservice and send either the user resource ID assigned by [CIMI](https://github.com/mF2C/cimi) or the dashboard user credentials.
+Therefore, when a device executes the m2C agent for the first time, the local [Identification module](https://github.com/mF2C/Registration-Identification/tree/master/Identification%20Module), should contact the support Webservice and send the dashboard user credentials.
 Once this information is validated, the support Webservice will respond with the user IDKey and a deviceID that is unique in the scope of the mF2C network.

 This document describes the process to deploy and use the **mF2C Support Webservice**.